Statistical Learning from Biased Training Samples: Empirical Risk Minimization in Biased Sampling Models

-combined with Theorem \ref{thm:main}.
-Remarkably, it reveals that minimizers of the 'debiased' version of the empirical risk achieve exactly the same learning rate as minimizers of the (unbiased) empirical risk based on $n\geq 1$ independent observations $Z_1,\; \ldots,\; Z_n$ drawn from the test distribution $P$. \begin{corollary} Suppose that the hypotheses of Theorem \ref{thm:main} are fulfilled.
-Let $\hat{\theta}_n$ be any minimizer of \eqref{eq:debiased_risk} Then, for any $\delta\in (0,1)$, we have with probability at least $1-\delta$: $\forall n\geq 1$,

-as soon as $n\geq \log(2K^2/\delta)/c_0$, where $c_0, C''_1, C''_2$, $C''_3$ are the same constants as those in Theorem \ref{thm:main}. \end{corollary} An analogous bound for the expectation of the risk excess of minimizers \eqref{eq:debiased_risk} can be proved using the same argument, details are left to the reader.
+This immediately results in \Cref{cor1}, which reveals that minimizers of the ``debiased'' version of the empirical risk achieve exactly the same learning rate as minimizers of an (unbiased) empirical risk based on $n\geq 1$ independent observations $Z_1,\; \ldots,\; Z_n$ drawn from the test distribution $P$.
+Notice that an analogous bound for the expectation of the risk excess of \Cref{eq:debiased_risk}'s minimizers can be proved using the same argument.